jonny-puma/flappy_bird/README.md

 # flappy_bird
-A simple version of flappy bird with C and ncurses
+A simple version of flappy bird in C with ncurses